ctxis/pac-leak-demo/README.md

 requests.

 We set up 2-way communication between the browser and the PAC script.
-The browser encodes JavaScript code inside base-36 hostnames endiing in .e.
-The PAC script decodes these and eval's the JavaScript code.
+The browser encodes JavaScript code inside base-36 hostnames ending in .e.
+The PAC script decodes these and evals the JavaScript code.
 It then encodes the result with a .r domain.
-The Python DNS server decodes the .u and .e these and sends the result to the browser.
+The Python DNS server decodes any .u and .r lookups it receives and sends the result to the browser.

 The PAC script has a list of 'leak' regexes and a list of 'block' regexes.
-These lists are set up via the eval mechanism described above.
+These lists are set up by the browser via the eval mechanism described above.
 If the 'leak' list is non-empty, then the PAC script will only leak URLs that match one of the regexes in the list.
-The 'block' list is similar - if the PAC script is asked about a URLs that matches a block regex, it will tell the browser to use a non-existant proxy, preventing the browser from loading that URL.
+The 'block' list is similar - if the PAC script is asked about a URL that matches a block regex, it will tell the browser to use a non-existant proxy, preventing the browser from loading that single URL.

 The Python server gives each PAC script it serves a unique session ID.
 Every leaked URL or eval response that is encoded also contains this ID.